Become a PMF

 There are a few immediate things to keep in mind as Finalists begin the process of securing a PMF position with an agency.
 It can take a few weeks to pass a background investigation and/or several months to obtain a security clearance (if applicable).
 This is highly dependent on the background security requirements and clearance levels required at each agency and for the position.
 Because you'll want to have as much control as possible over when you start your PMF position, it is important to plan ahead.
 Finalists should review the “Finalist Checklist” under the Resources and FAQs webpages.
 In addition:

-- Keep your contact information, resume, and transcript (if applicable) updated via your applicant user account on the Apply Site of the PMF TMS.
+- Keep your contact information, resume, and transcripts (if applicable) updated via your applicant user account on the Apply Site of the PMF TMS.

 - Search for and begin applying to PMF appointment opportunities on the Apply Site of the PMF TMS.